-Once your cat goes into heat, she is actively looking to get pregnant, so you must be careful to avoid accidental litter.
+Once your cat goes into heat, she is actively looking to get pregnant, so you must be careful to avoid accidental breeding.
 Keep in mind that it is not recommended for your cat to get pregnant on their very first heat yet.
 Aside from the fact that it is unsafe for her to become pregnant at a very young age, her body may still not be fully matured and the pregnancy may harm her and her kittens.

 Cat in Heat Sound

 What does a cat in heat sound like?
 Crying, meowing, and yowling are all often loudly heard sounds from cats in heat.
 A cat in heat will vocalize frequently compared to when they are not.
 Cat in heat sound is aimed to let other cats know that they are in heat.
 This is also their natural response to the many changes that are happening in their body.
 These sounds are oftentimes annoying, loud, and attention-getting.
-But, keep in mind a cat in heat sound will pass once your female cat has finished her heat cycle.
+But, keep in mind a cat in-heat sound will pass once your female cat has finished her heat cycle.
 Although it may be a little bit frustrating, it is best to ignore the cat in heat sound, rather than yelling at your cat or getting frustrated.
 She is not feeling her best.

 "Pet Parents® Washable Cat Diapers can help keep in both pee and poop, and additionally, it also helps prevent your cat from developing diaper rash and urine burns in the span of her heat cycle."

 As stated by VCA Animal Hospitals, the common myth that your cat will turn out to be friendlier and more sociable when they have kittens is not true.
 If breeding is not planned well or is just accidental, then it will only contribute further to the worsening problem of pet overpopulation.
 If you opt not to have your cat get pregnant, then having them spayed is the best way to go.
 You can earn more about the benefits of spaying here.